Saim-Hassan786/OpenAI_Agnents_SDK_With_LiteLLM_And_OpenRouter/README.md

-# 🤖 OpenAI Agents SDK with LiteLLM and OpenRouter Integration
+# 🤖 OpenAI Agents SDK + LiteLLM + OpenRouter Integration

-A simple starter project to run **OpenAI's new Agents SDK** using **LiteLLM** for local model abstraction and **OpenRouter** as a backend routing provider.
+A plug-and-play starter setup to use OpenAI's new **Agents SDK** with **LiteLLM** as a proxy and **OpenRouter.ai** as a backend for accessing multiple large language models (LLMs) like GPT-4, Claude, Mistral, and more.

 ---

-## 🚀 Overview
+## 📌 What This Project Does

-This project demonstrates how to:
+- 🧠 Uses the **OpenAI Agents SDK** to run event-driven AI assistants.

-- Use OpenAI's new [`agents`](https://github.com/openai/openai-python/tree/main/src/openai/agents) SDK.
+- ⚡ Routes requests through **LiteLLM**, a lightweight OpenAI-compatible proxy.
-- Route requests via [LiteLLM](https://github.com/BerriAI/litellm), a drop-in OpenAI-compatible proxy.
+- 🌍 Leverages **OpenRouter.ai** to access multiple LLM providers with one key.
-- Integrate with [OpenRouter.ai](https://openrouter.ai/) to access multiple LLMs via a single API key.
+- ✅ Supports local or hosted agent workflows with no vendor lock-in.

 ---

 ## 📦 Tech Stack